Heritage Trout Challenge, Trout Creek, Upper McCloud River

 California Heritage Trout Challenge #1: Lahontan Cutthroat Trout

 The California heritage trout challenge has always been an interest of mine since I started fly fishing.
 The challenge involves catching and photographing six different trout species from their native watershed.
 Easier said than done.
-Each species of trout lives in a different area of California ranging from the rocky Northern Coast to the remote High Sierra Nevadas.
-As a trout heritage challenger expect long hikes, curved and sloped roads, and beautiful Golden State wilderness.
+Each species of trout lives in a different area of California ranging from the rocky Northern Coast to the remote High Sierra Nevada.
+As a trout heritage challenger expect long hikes, windy roads, and beautiful Golden State wilderness.

-The Lahontan Cutthroat Trout was once the only trout native to the Eastern side of the Sierra Nevadas other than the Eagle Lake rainbow trout.
-Historical documents recall LCTs that were over ten pounds living in their native Truckee, Susan, Carson, and Walker riversheds.
-However with the introduction of dams, logging, over harvesting, mining, and non-native species, the LCT lost over 90% of their native habitat.
+The Lahontan Cutthroat Trout was once the only trout native to the Eastern side of the Sierra Nevada other than the Eagle Lake rainbow trout.
+Historical documents recall LCTs that grew over ten pounds in their native watershed such as the Truckee, Susan, Carson, and Walker rivers.
+However with the introduction of dams, logging, over harvesting, mining, and competition from non-native species, the LCT lost over 90% of their historical habitat.
 Today only small populations of LCT reside in their native range.
 The Upper Truckee is one of the few LCT fisheries in California where these are fish are self-sustaining.
 Independence Lake is also a noteworthy achievement in LCT conservation.

 After careful planning and consideration, I decided that the LCT would be my first qualifying heritage trout.
-A visit to the Upper Truckee drainage could easily be made in a day trip since the drive to Tahoe was only three hours.
+A visit to the Upper Truckee drainage could easily be made in a day trip since the drive to Tahoe from where I lived was about three hours.

 The missus and I woke up at 6:20 in morning and we were out of the house by 7:30.
 I decided the day before that we should cut around Sacramento due to morning work day traffic.
 We drove through the smoke filled towns of Lincoln and Auburn and finally hit HWY 50 after Placerville.
 Once we rode through HWY 89 and HWY 88 we finally arrived at our destination, the Meiss Meadow trailhead.